moehriegitt/hob3l/doc/scadformat.md

 scale(v) { ... }
 ```

-  * `v` :: (array[3] of float) || float
+  * `v` :: (array[3] of (float != 0)) || (float != 0)

 `v` defines the scaling of the substructures on X, Y, and Z axes.
 For
 equal scaling on all axes, a single value can be used.

 Negative scales mirror on the given axis/axes.
 This functor handles
-mirroring correctly, like the `mirror` functor, by reversing orders of
+negative scale values, i.e., mirroring, correctly.
+Like for the
-the face vertices in polyhedra if the sign of the determinant of the
+`mirror` functor, this means that a negative determinant of the
-coordinate matrix is less than 0.
+coordinate matrix will internally reverse the order of the face

-None of the scaling values must be 0.
+vertices in polyhedra so that outside vs. inside remains correct.

 `scale([x,y,z])` causes the coordinate matrix to be multiplied by: